falconcomputing/falcon-genome/README.md

 ```
 For additional options, type in the command-line `fcs-genome [method]`.

-In addition, the option `--extra-options` can be used to apply options in the original GATK that is not included in `fcs-genome`.
+In addition, the option `--extra-options` can be used to apply options in the original GATK that is not included in `fcs-genome`.
 For example:
 ```
 fcs-genome printreads -r ref.fasta -b recalibration_report.grp -i indel.bam \
   -o recal.bam --extra-options "-n 100000"